FAQs/Resources

 Regarding Listing Accuracy

 All listing information on this website are provided by the listing owners, not the NASW-Michigan Chapter.
-If you notice a discrepancy in information, or have further requests for information, please contact the listing owner directly.
+If you notice a discrepancy in information, or have further requests for information, please contact the listing owner/course operator directly.
 The NASW-Michigan Chapter is not responsible for placement or services provided.

 MI Social Work Supervision Directory